 Evaluations are systematic studies of programs (or of products or personnel) to determine impact and/or for improvement purposes.
 If the information generated from the evaluation is being used only for program administrators or staff, and is not intended for dissemination or publication, there is no need for IRB review.
-If there is a possibility that a research publication or presentation may emerge from an evaluation study, IRB review is necessary.
-Please be aware that the agency for which the evaluation is being done, may require IRB approval.
+IRB review is necessary if the evaluator(s) hopes to draw on the evaluation to create a research publication or presentation that contributes to generalizable knowledge.
+Please be aware that the agency for which the evaluation is being done may require IRB approval.

 Once you have decided to use human participants in your research:

 If an instructor at any grade level wishes to recruit and involve students in his or her own classes in a research activity which will directly benefit the instructor (a dissertation research project, for example), the instructor should consider the following guidelines and premises that will govern IRB review of the research activity.